alexklibisz/elastiknn/ann-benchmarks/README.md

 task annb:benchmark-official-fashion-mnist
 ```

-### Benchmark any version of Elastiknn
+### Benchmark Elastiknn on the local branch

-Run the an-benchmarks against an instance of Elastiknn available at `http://localhost:9200`.
+Run the an-benchmarks on an instance of Elastiknn available at `http://localhost:9200`.
-This can be any version of Elastiknn, even a remote server, as long as it's available on localhost:9200.
+This can be any version of Elastiknn, even a remote server, as long as it's available on `http://localhost:9200`.
 This is particularly useful for testing performance-sensitive changes before merging.

 ```bash